LeandroTimoteo/Currency-Converter/README.md

 - Thanks to all contributors who have helped shape this project
 - Special thanks to the Flask community for the excellent framework
-- Built with ❤️ by Leandro Timoteo
+- Developed by Leandro Timoteo